Meet our partners for the design and construction of this innovative facility

-Based in Minneapolis, MS&R brings a 26-year history of extensive experience in similar projects.
+Based in Minneapolis, MS&R brought a 26-year history of extensive experience in similar projects.
 MS&R is known nationally for renovation or adaptive reuse work.
 MS&R's Mill City Museum project was honored with national awards for its success in reusing historic mill ruins to house and showcase the museum and corporate offices, including MS&R's own offices and studio.
 Similarly exciting and related projects include the Open Book Complex in Minneapolis and Urban Outfitters' corporate headquarters, which required an extensive renovation of a portion of the Philadelphia Navy Yard.

 The Construction Team